dczmer/davelab/01_developer-productivity/01_zsh-configuration/01_zsh-config/README.md

-# 01 - Basic ZSH Configuration
+# Configuring ZSH For Everyday Use 01 - Basic ZSH Configuration

 ## Objective